 So, the third property of a blockchain based system is that the entire history is auditable.

-Genesis and Syncing
+Genesis And Syncing

 Note that this is not always possible in the Human-based Trust.
 While audits and regulations are indeed a thing in for Human-based authorities, they rely on further Human-based trust to be verified1.
+Moreover, very often the chain of trust is based on the assumed good intention of people, which can never be retroactively audited.

 State Machine